-Human Rights Act 2019 included:
+Human Rights Act 2019 (Qld) included:

 Information systems and recordkeeping

-Enterprise Risk Management Framework (PDF, 364KB) is a comprehensive approach to identifying, assessing and treating risk based on the department's risk appetite within the context of our risk environment, and provides a solid foundation to enable our staff to better understand risk and be more confident in applying it to their daily work and decision-making.
+Enterprise Risk Management Framework (ERMF) (PDF, 364KB) is a comprehensive approach to identifying, assessing, and treating risk based on the department's risk appetite within the context of our risk environment, and provides a solid foundation to enable staff to better understand risk and be more confident in applying it to their daily work and decision-making.

-Financial and Performance Management Standard 2019.
+Financial and Performance Management Standard 2019 (Qld).

 Audit and Risk Management Committee

 The Audit and Risk Management Committee (ARMC) provides independent advice to the Director-General to help fulfil his responsibilities under the Financial Accountability Act 2009 (Qld).

 The ARMC meet at least quarterly and has given due consideration to all audit recommendations by the Queensland Audit Office (QAO) in accordance with its Terms of Reference.
-A full list of QAO audits relevant to the department is included under the heading ‘external scrutiny’.
+A full list of QAO audits relevant to the department is included under the heading, 'External Scrutiny'.

-Details about our ARMC including membership and a description of the committee's role, functions, remuneration and achievements are available in
+Details about our ARMC, including membership and a description of the committee's role, functions, remuneration and achievements, are available in

-Internal Audit contributes to improving internal service delivery by identifying improvements in risk management, control and governance processes.
+Internal Audit contributes to improved internal service delivery by identifying improvements in risk management, control and governance processes.
 Areas of focus for Internal Audit include information systems, frontline service delivery areas, and programs and projects.

-During 2020–21, Internal Audit undertook:
+During 2021–22, Internal Audit finalised:

-- 225 school audits including full scope and follow-up audits
+- 187 school audits including full scope and follow-up audits

-- 127 school health checks
+- 205 school health checks

-- 13 general and operational audits
+- 14 general and operational audits

-- 3 information system audits
+- 2 information system audits

 - 1 grant acquittal

-- 5 operational audits for the Office of Industrial Relations.
+- 4 operational audits for the Office of Industrial Relations.

 Education Improvement Branch

-In 2020–21, the EIB:
+In 2021–22, the EIB:

-- reviewed 399 Queensland state schools and centres
+- reviewed 285 Queensland state schools and centres

 Queensland Audit Office

-Auditor-General Act 2009 by providing professional financial and performance audit services to both parliament and the public sector on behalf of the Auditor-General.
+Auditor-General Act 2009 (Qld) by providing professional financial and performance audit services to both parliament and the public sector on behalf of the Auditor-General.

-reports are applicable to the department:
+QAO reports include findings and recommendations applicable to the department:

-- Report 15, 2020–21: State finances 2020
+- Report 13, 2021–22: State finances 2021

-- Report 18, 2020–21: Education 2020.
+- Report 19: 2021–22: Education 2021.